MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _The carat and price scatter diagram_

 1. Next we will also manage some table storage operation.
-Windows Azure Table storage is used to save many entities with different partition key and row key.
+Microsoft Azure Table storage is used to save many entities with different partition key and row key.
 It can be used as a NoSQL storage repository.
 First we are going to create a TableService object with the same account name and key name.
 We will also set the private variable to save a table name.

     <pre>
-    #Next we are going to demonstrate the table storage management in Windows Azure
+    #Next we are going to demonstrate the table storage management in Microsoft Azure
     #we can add top 100 rows of the cut_diamond csv to a table storage
     #get a handle to your account
     table_service = TableService(account_name=account, account_key=key)